 Volunteering may increase your happiness.
 Research has shown that volunteering is linked to improvements in mental health, thus boosting happiness and overall self-confidence.
 By being helpful to others, we are also helping ourselves gain a sense of accomplishment and a more positive outlook on life, our identity, and our own personal goals.
 The more we give to others, the happier we may feel.

 Determine your goals: Is there anything specific you would like to achieve?
 Are you looking to expand on your interests or try something new?
 Do you prefer volunteering in your neighborhood or something on a broader scale?
+It’s okay if you don’t know your exact goals yet, but try considering them as you vet particular opportunities.

 Start small: Taking a baby step before committing to long-term volunteering lowers the barriers and helps you determine what works best for you.